EnterpriseDB/docs/README.md

 1. And finally, you can start up the site locally with `yarn develop`, which should make it live at `http://localhost:8000/`.
 Huzzah!

+### Installation of PDF / Doc Conversion Tools (optional)

+If you need to build PDFs locally, or run parts of the RST to MDX conversion pipeline, you'll need a couple more tools installed.

+1. Install `wkhtmltopdf`, a tool that converts html documents to pdf documents.
+You can install this with `brew install wkhtmltopdf`.
+Currently we are using version `0.12.6` - you can check the installed version with `wkhtmltopdf -V`.
+Newer versions are likely to work fine as well.

+1. Install `pandoc`, a general purpose document conversion tool.
+This can also be installed with homebrew - `brew install pandoc`.

+1. To confirm that both tools are working, you can trying building a PDF. `yarn build-pdf product_docs/docs/epas/13/` will build `epas_v13_documentation.pdf` in the `epas/13/` folder.
+You may see a few warnings, but the process should finish with `✨  Done in 43.25s.` or similar.

 ## Windows Installation

 If you are a Windows user, you can work with Docs without installing it locally by using a Docker container and VSCode.
 See [Working on Docs in a Docker container using VSCode](README_DOCKER_VSCODE.md)